-Bow hunting is a great experience, but oftentimes you need to consider acquiring additional items in order to make the most of it.
+Bow hunting is a great experience, but we know that often times you need to consider acquiring additional items in order to make the most of it.
 For instance, your bow might not be very steady and hence ruin your shots.
+To make the best of your shots, you will need the best bow stabilizer on the market.

 Basically, the stabilizer looks like a tube which can be constructed from different materials such as: